Cathy Cummins Enriches San Antonio Academy for Over 25 Years

 A Heartfelt Purpose

-As much as Cummins says she loves reading and teaching others to read, she couldn’t do it for so many years without having a strong love for children, a quality she shares with Webster.
-She credits the Head of School for his unwavering trust and support when it comes to implementing her ideas.
+As much as Cummins says she loves reading and teaching others to read, she couldn’t do it for so many years without having a strong love for children.

 That love is seen throughout Cummins’ life, whether she is developing special enrichment programs for children with Downs-Syndrome, conducting enrichment trips to Mexico for language immersion, serving as a private tutor for children with dyslexia, or developing curriculum and teaching preschool children of low-income families.